How to improve at mental maths

 If your child doesn’t struggle with subtraction sums, this method is also a great way to double-check quickly if the answer they have worked out is correct.

-Mental math practice takes both time and patience, but there are tried and true ways you can use to support your children.
-Remember: repetition is key to embedding required knowledge.
+Mental maths practise takes both time and patience, but there are lots of tried and tested ways that you can use to support your children.
+Remember: repetition is key with all of these strategies, as this will help embed the required knowledge.

 Login